-The exceptions: the U.S. states of Virginia and Nevada.
+The exception: the U.S. state of Nevada.
 If your scooter has a 50cc engine, you don’ need no steenking operator’s license, license plate or insurance.
-As a friend observed, in these two states the law treats a 50 like a bicycle.
+As a friend observed, in this case the law treats a 50 like a bicycle.

 Your state or provincial motor vehicle agency is the best source of information on what’s required.
 Ditto for anywhere outside the U.S. or Canada.